Make My Video

-Make My Video is a series of three video games by Digital Pictures in 1992 for the Sega CD.
-These included series by INXS, Kris Kross, C+C Music Factory, and Marky Mark and the Funky Bunch.
+Make My Video is a series of three video games by Digital Pictures in 1992 for the Sega CD, featuring the musical groups INXS, Kris Kross, and Marky Mark and the Funky Bunch.
 The games featured three songs from the respective musical groups, and the player edited pre-made clips to make a new music video.

 In each game, players are given instructions of what they should include in the video, and then the song is played while the video is edited live.
 Players can change between video clips available by pressing the buttons on the controller, and choose from clips of videos of the group, stock footage, movie clips, and special effects.

 The games were panned by critics and were financial failures.

 Games

 INXS

 INXS: Make My Video was created as a video game by Digital Pictures in 1992.
 The game puts the player in control of editing the music videos for the band INXS on the songs "Heaven Sent", "Baby Don't Cry", and "Not Enough Time".
 All three songs are from the 1992 album Welcome to Wherever You Are, and the box art for the game is taken from the album.